kristynrb/online_teaching_resources/README.md

 # Resources for Online Teaching

+For teaching online, here are some tools that you can use to help make communication in the remote classroom (Slack) a little more organized.

 ## Headers
 There are lots of resources that you'll be giving students during the day, so it's helpful to start your lesson off with a header.
 This should contain the pertinent information for that lesson and hashtags that will help the students when they search back.